Best Clinic UK - Aesthetics Awards 2024

 Comprehensive post-operative aftercare courtesy of our specialist cosmetic nurses

-If you have previously had breast implant surgery at the Cadogan Clinic, you can rest assured your implants are of the highest quality and are not PIP implants.
+If you have previously had breast implant surgery at the Cadogan Clinic, you can rest assured that your implants are of the highest quality and are not PIP implants.

-We have invited a selection of the country's very best consultants to join us at the Cadogan Clinic so that you can be sure that whatever the nature of your treatment, you will be seeing one of the top practitioners in the country.
+We have invited a selection of the country's very best breast implant removal surgeons to join us at the Cadogan Clinic so that you can be sure that whatever the nature of your treatment, you will be seeing one of the top practitioners in the country.

 Mr. David Gateley